 Spousal Benefits of Social Security

 There are many things we should know about Social Security.
-While the following is written from the perspective of a wife earning less than her spouse, the information here is the same for husbands who earn less than their spouse and may want to claim a spousal benefits.
+While the following is written from the perspective of a wife earning less than her spouse, the information here is the same for husbands who earn less than their spouse and may want to claim a spousal benefit.

 Nothing keeps you from getting your own Social Security Benefit.
 If you worked for at least 10 years and earned a minimum of 40 work credits, you are vested in the Social Security System.
 Once you reach age 62, you will be eligible for your own Social Security benefit whether you are married or not.